yehandesilva/monkeyPoll/README.md

 🥇 Yehan De Silva (101185388)

 ## Project Structure:
-The github repository is composed of 2 directories:
+The github repository is composed of 3 directories:
 1) **/backend**
    - A Spring Boot application serving as the bridge between the frontend and the database, handling API requests and business logic.
 2) **/frontend**
    - A React application that enables users to create, share, and analyze surveys through an interactive interface.
+3) **/diagrams**
+   - All Model UML class diagrams and database schema diagrams

 ## How to Run Project Locally: